-- Continue to refine the design of entity-level controls impacting the control environment, risk assessment procedures and monitoring activities, including the implementation of controls and procedures to ensure adequate oversight and accountability over the performance of controls. - Continue to enhance policies and procedures to improve Information Technology General Controls and the Company's overall IT environment, including continue to enforce newly or enhanced policies and controls around user provisioning, access reviews and change management.
+- Continued to refine the design of entity-level controls impacting the control environment, risk assessment procedures and monitoring activities, including the implementation of controls and procedures to ensure adequate oversight and accountability over the performance of controls. - Continued to enhance policies and procedures to improve Information Technology General Controls and the Company's overall IT environment, including continuing to enforce newly or enhanced policies and controls around logical access and changes to significant IT systems.